 Besides demonstrating a super-long entanglement, the scientists working with the satellite want to test new communications technology.
 It’s important to realize that we can’t send information like “Hey, how are you?” through quantum teleportation, much less teleport actual things.
 But smart thinkers realized that being able to share basic information about the state of atomic particles across distance could create a powerful encryption tool.

-“It’s very secure from the point of view that if your eavesdropper wants to listen in, usually they are within space and time.”
 This is where the unbreakable code comes in.
 Perhaps the most powerful method of encryption is the “one-time pad,” where messages are encoded using a private key known to both parties; theoretically, if the key is random, is as long as the message, is never reused, and is kept completely secret, it cannot be broken.
 Which sounds really good, code-wise, but it has long been impractical to ensure that two parties can always access a key that meets those standards.

 Quantum entanglement could help.
 If people on two ground stations share access to a large enough set of entangled photons, beamed to them from a satellite in space, they can generate a sufficiently long, random key by teleporting quantum information between the entangled particles.